7:190 Student Behavior

 Each teacher, and any other school personnel when students are under his or her charge, is authorized to impose any disciplinary measure, other than suspension, expulsion, corporal punishment, or in-school suspension, that is appropriate and in accordance with the policies and rules on student discipline.
 Teachers, other certificated [licensed] educational employees, and other persons providing a related service for or with respect to a student, may use reasonable force as needed to maintain safety for other students, school personnel, or other persons, or for the purpose of self-defense or defense of property.
 Teachers may temporarily remove students from a classroom for disruptive behavior.

 The Director, Building Principal, or Assistant Building Principal is authorized to impose the same disciplinary measures as teachers and may suspend students guilty of gross disobedience or misconduct from school (including all school functions) and from riding the school bus, up to 10 consecutive school days, provided the appropriate procedures are followed.
 The Board may suspend a student from riding the bus in excess of 10 school days for safety reasons.

-The Director, with input from the parent-teacher advisory committee, shall prepare disciplinary rules implementing the District’s disciplinary policies.
+The Director, with input from the parent-teacher advisory committee, shall prepare disciplinary rules implementing the System’s disciplinary policies.
 These disciplinary rules shall be presented annually to the Board for its review and approval.

-A student handbook, including the District disciplinary policies and rules, shall be distributed to the students’ parents/guardians within 15 days of the beginning of the school year or a student’s enrollment.
+A student handbook, including the System disciplinary policies and rules, shall be distributed to the students’ parents/guardians within 15 days of the beginning of the school year or a student’s enrollment.

 410 ILCS 130/, Compassionate Use of Medical Cannabis Pilot Program.